-Lamar High School provides various special education services and are identified through an individual student's ARD (Admission Review and Dismissal)/IEP (Individual Education Plan) document and meeting.
-Students qualify for special education services based on an FIE (Full and Individual Evaluation) conducted by an HISD Evaluation Specialist.
+Lamar High School provides a continuum of Special Education services.
+Needed services are identified through an individual student's ARD (Admission Review and Dismissal)/IEP (Individual Education Plan) process.
+Determination for Special Education eligibility is based on the student's FIE (Full and Individual Evaluation) conducted by an HISD Evaluation Specialist.
 If you have any questions regarding services, please contact the Lamar Special Education Chairperson and/or Coordinator.